 Natural Horsemanship Technique

-The general motto of natural horsemanship is “firm but fair,” and practitioners make use of different techniques to communicate with individual horses based on their personalities and what works for them.
+The general motto of natural horsemanship is “firm but fair.”
+Practitioners make use of different techniques to communicate with individual horses based on their personalities and what works for them.
 For example, some horses will respond to different versions of pressure and the absence of pressure to communicate, instead of pain and fear.
-Natural horsemanship asks humans to understand the distinct body language and gestures of a horse, allowing the rider to look at the world from the horse’s perspective.
+Natural horsemanship asks humans to understand the distinct body language and gestures of a horse.
+This allows the rider to look at the world from the horse’s perspective.
 A perspective that has too often been overlooked as something that needs to be conquered with brute force.

 Greek Horseman Xenophon

 It’s difficult to trace natural horsemanship back to its exact origins.
 As long as humans have been working with horses, there have been people who have been naturally able to understand them.
 These types of people are able to get horses to do their bidding, using more subtle and less confrontational handling techniques.
 Natural horsemanship actually dates back to ancient Greece, when a man named Xenophon described using similar methods to what we use at our guest ranch everyday.
 More recently, well known cowboys like Pat Parelli, Tom & Bill Dorrance, Ray Hunt and Martin Black have made the change from the old ways of the west to natural horsemanship.